 Life insurance helps protect those you love if you die before you paid off all your mortgage payments.
 It will provide them with a lump sum to pay the remaining balance and have one less financial strain in an already difficult time.

-Here Malcolm has compiled a video to talk to you about the significance of having the correct insurance in place for your situation.
+Here Malcolm has compiled a video to talk to you about the significance of having the correct life insurance in place for your situation.

-If you are looking for life insurance advice in Newcastle, please get in touch to speak to a Life Insurance Specialist in Manchester.
+If you are looking for life insurance advice in Manchester, please get in touch to speak to a Life Insurance Specialist in Manchester.
 We give all/existing customers a free, no-obligation protection review that can often be arranged on the same day.

 They will look at any existing policies you have in place and assess their suitability, then recommend you with the best insurance policy that matches your circumstances and meets your monthly budget.